top of page

 Revisited

-Simon Hill HonFRPS has been commissioned to undertake a year-long project to revisit those communities visited by Bulmer, and many other northern communities, to capture the evolving identity of ‘The North’.
-The project will create a national archive of several thousand photographs and, as a homage to Bulmer’s pioneering colour work, The North Revisited will be shot on Phoenix 200, a new colour film designed and manufactured in the north of England by Harman Technology.
+Simon Hill has been commissioned to undertake a year-long project to revisit those communities visited by Bulmer, and twenty additional northern communities, to capture the evolving identity of ‘The North’.
+As a homage to Bulmer’s pioneering colour work, The North Revisited will be mainly shot on Phoenix 200, a new colour film designed and manufactured in the north of England by Harman Technology.
 This 'quirky' colour film provides an analogue aesthetic that simultaneously harmonises with Bulmer's 1960 colour photographs while affording a unique character to this modern interpretation of what has become an iconic photographic legacy.

 240127-Horden-00511030006.png